trevorwh113/Web_Dev_QA_Project/Assignment-6/README.md

     ```
 7. Follow the link from the output (or copy-paste into your browser).
 ## Running The Tests
-1. After following steps for **Running The Project**, terminate the execution of app.py but keep the virtual machine active.
+1. After following steps for **Running The Project**, open a new terminal and repeat the steps, but do not launch the server.

 2. Run the following command to run **all** tests:
      ```bash